-- Allen County Grant Grants of \$100 -\$400 per semester are given to Allen County residents based on credit hours enrolled. - Employee Grant Faculty, staff and adjuncts are eligible for a grant covering tuition, fees, and book rental. - Employee Spouse or Dependent Grant Spouses or dependent children of full-time employees may be eligible for this tuition and book rental fee grant. - Early Start Scholarship First-time college students needing developmental education in at least two areas may apply for this summer session scholarship.
+- Allen County Grant Grants of \$100 -\$400 per semester are given to Allen County residents based on credit hours enrolled (cumulative 2.0 GPA required). - Employee Grant Faculty, staff and adjuncts are eligible for a grant covering tuition, fees, and book rental. - Employee Spouse or Dependent Grant Spouses or dependent children of full-time employees may be eligible for this tuition and book rental fee grant. - Early Start Scholarship First-time college students needing developmental education in at least two areas may apply for this summer session scholarship.